gpazevedo/gpazevedo/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Hexagonal Serverless Systems
-- 🌱 I’m currently learning AWS CDK
+- 🌱 I’m currently learning AWS CDK and Elixir
 - 👯 I’m looking to collaborate on Building Scalable MVPs
 - 🤔 I’m looking for help with Remote Opportunities in the US
 - :rocket: I'm studying to get AWS Certifications